jadounrahul/kartsnms/doc/Extensions/Applications.md

 <https://wiki.freeradius.org/config/Status>

 You should note that status requests increment the FreeRADIUS request stats.
-So LibreNMS polls will ultimately be reflected in your stats/charts.
+So KartsNMS polls will ultimately be reflected in your stats/charts.

 1. Go to your FreeRADIUS configuration directory (usually /etc/raddb